quinnstonchurchill/sharpspring-albums/README.md

 * [Installing Node.js via package manager | Node.js](https://nodejs.org/en/download/package-manager)
 * [GitHub - facebookincubator/create-react-app: Create React apps with no build configuration.](https://github.com/facebookincubator/create-react-app)
 * [GitHub - mzabriskie/axios: Promise based HTTP client for the browser and node.js](https://github.com/mzabriskie/axios)

+## How to Launch
+    1. Clone on Github or Download Zip and Unzip Files into Home Directory
+    2. In terminal, navigate to the directory on your computer where the project files are located
+    3. Run "npm install"
+    4. Run "npm start" to launch the React App in your browser at the web address "localhost:3000"